tronics-danny/Smart-Home-Automation-GitHub/README.md

 - This feature allows you to restrict who can have access to your home.
 You will be required to know the password or have an RFID card to access the main door.

 **Controlled Lighting**:
-- Our system enables you to control and monitor in real time the lighting in your home.
-On detecting presence of a person in a certain room, the lights will go on automaically unless manually overiden or switched off via the monitoring app.
+- Our system enables you to control and monitor in real-time the lighting in your home.
+On detecting the presence of a person in a certain room, the lights will go on automatically unless manually overridden or switched off via the monitoring app.

 **Smoke Detection Alarm**:
 - The smoke detection alarm feature helps protect your home by monitoring for smoke and alerting you in case of an emergency.